massimo-zaniboni/asterisell-v5/doc/website/_build/html/_sources/installation.txt

 System Requirements
 -------------------

-Asterisell supports any Linux x64 distribution, running a recent version of Docker.
+Asterisell supports any Linux x64 distribution with a recent version of Docker.
+Up to date it is tested on:

+* Debian 8
+* CentoOS 7

 Good enough hardware configuration is 1GB of RAM and 1 CPU core.
 Optimal configuration is 2GB of RAM, 4 cores, and fast disks.